 Introduced and unintroduced nobility in Sweden

 In Sweden there is introduced and unintroduced nobility.
-Introduced means member of Riddarhuset and unintroduced means nobility livning in Sweden but not members of Riddarhuset.
+Introduced means member of Riddarhuset ("The House of Nobility") and unintroduced means nobility livning in Sweden but not members of Riddarhuset.

-The unintroduced nobility in Sweden has never automatically had privileges or powers, like the Swedish nobility, but only the rights and obligations that belong to all Swedish citizens.
+The unintroduced nobility in Sweden has never automatically had privileges or powers, unlike the Swedish nobility, but only the rights and obligations that belong to all Swedish citizens.

 Ranking in terms of both introduced nobility and unintroduced nobility is considered equivalent.
 However, it is not possible to compare nobility titles because of the large differences between different countries nobility systems and the number of degrees.
 At Riddarhuset there are ordinary nobles, kommendörsätter, friherre (baron) and greve (count).

 Kommendörsätt was a Swedish unique rank that was only awarded by Gustav III and Gustav IV and was ranked higher than ordinary nobility but ranked bellow baron.
+Kommendörsätt was linked to towards Swedish Royal orders of Knighthood during Gustav III and Gustav IV.
 Gustav III invented the rank to be able to promote ordinary nobles without upsetting barons who thought that there was too many nobles promoted into barons.

 A new rule was introduced in Sweden in 1809 that only the newly ennobled or newly promoted got the noble title or the new rank if they where raised to a higher rank.
 When the ennobled died the new title or the nobilety passed only to the eldest son or eldest male line who descended from the ennobled.
 This could mean that only one person was noble at the same time for the new house.